Migration Plans: Sites

 On the Manage Tableau Connections window, enter a Connection name and the Server URL.

-To connect to Tableau Online, you must enter the full pod URL of your site.
+If you are connecting to Tableau Cloud, you must enter the full pod URL of your site.
 For example,

 https://10ay.online.tableau.com.
-Your pod is shown in the first portion of the site URL after signing in to Tableau Online.
+Your pod is shown in the first portion of the site URL after signing in to Tableau Cloud.

 Enter the Personal access token name and Personal access token secret, obtained when creating a personal access token in the previous section.